 Who can volunteer?

 Students, homemakers, senior citizens--anyone 13 years of age and older--can help the Plano Public Libraries deliver a variety of quality services to its more than 269,000 residents.
-Teens may apply for the waiting list.
-Please visit the Teen & College page.
+Teen positions are currently filled.
+Please visit the Teen & College page for more information.

 Volunteers provide services such as shelving, book mending, genealogy searches, reference assistance, customer service, computer assistance, and math tutoring.
 ESL teachers Small Talk volunteers facilitate small group conversations for individuals with English as a second language.
 Donation and book sorters assist with organizing books, magazines, and media donated to the libraries.